tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 - Document if there is use of respiratory devices or airway adjuncts.
 - Document response to medications administered.
 - Document modifications to plan of care.

+# Question 1
+A patient who has a diagnosis of pneumonia reports a sudden onset of sharp pain on one side of the chest.
+The patient is dyspneic and oxygen saturation falls to 89, percent.
+After administering oxygen to the patient, which of these actions should the healthcare provider perform next?

+[RIGHT] Auscultate lungs bilaterally
+[WRONG] Check capillary refill
+[WRONG] Lower head of patient
+[WRONG] Take a full set of vitals

+# Question 2
+What is an acute infection of the lung caused by bacteria or viruses?

+[RIGHT] Pneumonia
+[WRONG] Pneumoconiosis
+[WRONG] Pulmonary edema

+# Question 3
+How are pneumonias classified?

+[RIGHT] Community acquired or nosocomial
+[WRONG] Natural acquired
+[WRONG] Passive and active acquired

+# Question 4
+Pneumonia infections that are acquired in the hospital are known as what?

+[RIGHT] Nosocomial acquired
+[WRONG] Community acquired
+[WRONG] Passively acquired

+# Question 5
+What protects the lungs from foreign pathogens?

+[RIGHT] Macrophages
+[WRONG] Microphages
+[WRONG] Eosinophils

+# Question 6
+Which of the following are signs and symptoms of pneumonia?

+[RIGHT] Fever, chills, purulent sputum
+[WRONG] Increased energy, dry cough
+[WRONG] Sinus congestion, headaches

+# Question 7
+Which of the following can be used to diagnose pneumonia?

+[RIGHT] Infiltrates on chest x-ray
+[WRONG] Decreased platelets
+[WRONG] Elevated red blood cell count

+# Question 8
+An elevated white blood count and infiltrates on a chest x-ray are indications of which condition?

+[RIGHT] Pneumonia
+[WRONG] Pulmonary embolism
+[WRONG] Pneumothorax

+# Question 9
+What diagnostic test is used to determine the presence of a bacterial infection of the blood (sepsis)?

+[RIGHT] Blood culture
+[WRONG] Complete blood count
+[WRONG] CT scan

+# Question 10
+CAP occurs either in the community setting or within the first _____ hours after hospitalization.

+[RIGHT] 48
+[WRONG] 24
+[WRONG] 72
+[WRONG] 36

+# Question 11
+HAP is the onset of pneumonia symptoms more than _____ hours after admission in patients with no evidence of infection at the time of admission.

+[RIGHT] 48
+[WRONG] 24
+[WRONG] 72
+[WRONG] 36

+# Question 12
+Which of the following is not considered as pneumonia in the immunocompromised host?

+[RIGHT] Nosocomial pneumonia.
+[WRONG] Fungal pneumonia.
+[WRONG] Pneumocystis pneumonia.
+[WRONG] Mycobacterium tuberculosis.

+# Question 13
+What is the most common form of aspiration pneumonia?

+[RIGHT] Bacterial infection.
+[WRONG] Fungal infection.
+[WRONG] Myocardial infarction.
+[WRONG] Renal insufficiency.

+# Question 14
+What is the leading cause of CAP?

+[RIGHT] S. pneumonia.
+[WRONG] Fungal infection.
+[WRONG] S. aureus.
+[WRONG] H. influenza.